 El Questro where we stayed is a private property that combines a homestead, Emma Gorge and station.
 The camping prices are quite high and it is crowded with people.
 The helicopter takes off every 15 minutes to take tourists for a scenic flight.

-The reason it is so busy is because El Questro is located just before Pentecost River Crossing that is impassable by standard vehicles.
+The reason it is so busy is that El Questro is located just before Pentecost River Crossing that is impassable by standard vehicles.
 The road from Kununurra is mostly bitumen so everybody can come without a problem.

 We decided to stay in El Questro only for 2 nights.
 The plan was to see as much as possible the next day and be on our way the day after.